arunkbabu90/arunkbabu90/README.md

 ## <a href="https://arunkbabu90.github.io/">Arun K Babu</a>
 <br>

-###### Arun is a Final Year MCA Student at Rajiv Gandhi Institute of Technology, Kottayam.
+###### Arun is an MCA Graduate from Rajiv Gandhi Institute of Technology, Kottayam.
 He is a passionate developer who loves developing Android Applications and will do anything to acheive his target.
 I can guarantee you, he is the coolest developer you can ever find 😎

 ### My Stats
 ---